fj/open-brackets/blog/content/entries/000004-entry-cheryls-birthday.markdown

 # Prolog

-Prolog {% margin %}If you want to install Prolog yourself and follow along, follow the directions <a href="http://www.swi-prolog.org/build/">here</a>.
-You can load Prolog programs with <code class="shell">prolog -e x.pl</code>.{% endmargin %}
+If you want to install Prolog yourself and follow along, follow the directions <a href="http://www.swi-prolog.org/build/">here</a>.
+You can load Prolog programs with <code class="shell">prolog -e x.pl</code>.

-belongs to a relatively rare breed of _logic programming languages_, in contrast to _imperative_ programming languages.
+Prolog belongs to a relatively rare breed of _logic programming languages_, in contrast to _imperative_ programming languages.
 Broadly, imperative languages require that your program take the form of a series of explicit instructions that describe what to do.
 For example, an imperative program to find the smallest element in a list might take a form like this:

 ```
 smallest(list):